Electropaedia logo

 • At the system level, reliability can be increased by reducing the system voltage but maintaining the system power by increasing the corresponding current.
 This allows fewer cells in the series chain but it needs cells with higher current carrying capacity or more parallel cells.
 The system reliability is inversely proportional to the number of cells in the series chain.

-• Another way of increasing cycle life by reducing the stress on the cells is by specifying cells with a slightly higher capacity than absolutely necessary.
+• Specifying cells with a slightly higher capacity than absolutely necessary.
 This small capacity reserve reduces the effective maximum operating DOD.
 The graph of DOD vs Cycle life shows the potential for improvement.

-• Instead of large cells, use parallel strings of smaller cells in .
+• Instead of large cells, use parallel strings of smaller cells.
 This has the following benefits.

 • Smaller cells tend to be less stressed and consequently have a lower failure rate.